Obarun/66/doc/66-frontend.md

     If any capability name is prefixed with `!`, the list is interpreted as allowing all capabilities except those marked with `!`.
 For example, (`CAP_NET_ADMIN` `!CAP_SYS_ADMIN`) allows all capabilities except `CAP_SYS_ADMIN`.
 Where doing, (`CAP_SYS_NICE` `CAP_CHOWN`) restricts the bounding set to only `CAP_SYS_NICE` and `CAP_CHOWN`.

     Invalid capability names are ignored, and a warning is logged when the service configuration is parsed.

+    To allow privileges to be dropped, it is necessary to set `CAP_SETUID` and `CAP_SETGID` to the capability bounding set if you use the `RunAs` key.

     Requires Linux kernel version `5.6` or later.